 I hope to find an umbrella for the table soon.

 It will be so nice to have a shady spot to sit until the trees completely shade the brick patio.

 We are so close to being done this patio I can hardly wait to share the whole reveal with you guys!

-Don’t Forget to Pin how to Spray Paint Patio Furniture!
+Don’t forget to pin how to Spray Paint Patio Furniture!

-You may also like these posts from Lehman Lane…
+You may also like these DIY Projects from Lehman Lane…